sunilp/webscrapper-indeed-r/README.md

     trainset = subset(jobs, split == TRUE)
     testset = subset(jobs, split == FALSE)

+We have 390 observations in all, which we will perform an 80:20 train-test split.
+There will be 312 rows in the training dataset and 78 in the testing dataset.

 #### 3.2.4 Logistic Regression
+With *challenging_job* as the dependent variable, we will attempt to develop a logistic regression model against all of the other independent variables.

     jobsfit = glm(formula = challenging_job ~ .,
                   family = binomial,